basham/swit-workshop-impact/slides.md

 Unexamined.
 Unshared.
 Unproved.

 Notes:
 An assumption endangers a desired effect in three ways.

-A deliverable will cause a desired impact toward achieving a goal.
-An actor will contribute toward achieving the goal.
+They can be unexamined, unshared, unproved, or a mix of them.